shawnduong/zero-to-hero-hacking/README.md

 # NOTICE

-This project is booting back up.
-I'm currently working on this again to pass the time while sick and quarantined.
-Stay safe and stay healthy!
+This project is currently in slowmode.
+My college classes have started again.
+Updates to this repository will still come when I have free time.

 # Zero to Hero Hacking